 Let’s get baking!

-Then, add buttermilk and egg and continue beating.
+Then, add buttermilk and egg and continue beating until well combined.

 In a medium bowl, sift together the flour, salt, pumpkin pie spice, and baking soda.
-Add to the butter mixture.
+Add to the butter mixture and stir together until just combined.
+Do not overmix.

 You will want to wait until the cookies are just slightly warm to add the glaze.